-Cheap, easy, incremental, decentralized & encrypted backup for your infra
+Cheap, simple, incremental, decentralised & encrypted backup for your infra

 From this setup you will empower your backup with the following:

-- Cheap: the storage is a brunch of raspberry pi 3, can't get more discounted hosts ;-)
+- Cheap: the storage is a brunch of Raspberry Pi 3, can't get more discounted data hosts ;-)

-- Easy: all is run in docker, quick to deploy & redeploy
+- Simple: everything runs in Docker, quick to deploy & redeploy

-- Decentralize & encrypted: tahoe-lafs will manage the encoding and the redundancy of the data on the raspberry pi grid
+- Decentralised & encrypted: Tahoe-LAFS will manage the encoding and the redundancy of the data on the Raspberry Pi grid

 1. How they all work together